 Deborah Stroman is director of sport entrepreneurship and community engagement at the Frank Hawkins Kenan Institute of Private Enterprise.

-Her teaching and research interests include entrepreneurship, leadership, marketing, sales and social issues in sport.
-Dr. Stroman researches the social and economic impact of sport in North Carolina, teaches sport business courses and promotes campus and Research Triangle Park collaborative opportunities for students, faculty, staff, and professionals working in the sport industry.
+Her teaching and research interests include entrepreneurship, leadership, marketing, sales, and social issues in sport.
+Dr. Stroman researches the social and economic impact of sport in North Carolina, teaches sport business courses, and promotes campus and Triangle region collaborative opportunities for students, faculty, staff, and professionals working in the sport industry.

-Professional affiliations include the North American Society for Sport Management, Zeta Phi Beta Sorority, Inc., Women’s Basketball Coaches Association, National Association of Collegiate Women Athletic Administrators, Greenleaf Center for Servant Leadership and Walter N. Ridley Scholarship Fund (University of Virginia).
+rofessional affiliations include the Greenleaf Center for Servant Leadership, North American Society for Sport Management, Women’s Basketball Coaches Association, National Association of Collegiate Women Athletic Administrators, Walter N. Ridley Scholarship Fund (University of Virginia) and Zeta Phi Beta Sorority, Inc.

-Dr. Stroman received her PhD in Business from Capella University, MA from UNC-Chapel Hill and BS from the University of Virginia.
+Dr. Stroman received her PhD in business from Capella University, her MA from UNC-Chapel Hill and her BS from the University of Virginia.